Omar Harfouch

-Omar Harfouch (عمر حرفوش; born 20 April 1969 in Tripoli, Lebanon) is Lebanese-French composer and businessman.
-Owner of a communications group in Ukraine, he is known in France for his participation in the reality show I'm a Celebrity, Get Me Out of here! and for his many appearances at jet set parties, in videos, and in celebrity magazines.
+Omar Harfouch (عمر حرفوش; born 20 April 1969 in Tripoli, Lebanon) is a French-Lebanese composer and businessman.
+He is the owner of a communications group in Ukraine.
+He is known in France for his participation in the reality show I'm a Celebrity...Get Me Out of Here! and for his many appearances at jet set parties, in videos, and in celebrity magazines.
 He is a regular donor and guest at AMFAR charity dinner in Cannes.
-Co-owner of the international TV channel HDFashion & LifeStyle.
-Owner of the French magazine Entrevue.
+He is co-owner of the international TV channel HDFashion & LifeStyle.
+He is the owner of the French magazine Entrevue.

-Career in Ukraine

-Omar Harfouch is of Lebanese origin.
-In Kyiv, he and his brother Walid Harfouch own the Supernova media group which includes the FM radio in Ukraine, radio Supernova.
-He is the publisher and editor of Paparazzi, a magazine in Russian.

-Declaring that "the world of fashion needed a revolution," he and Walid founded a Geneva-based company in charge of organizing beauty contests in Ukraine, in which the jury is composed of Internet users and voters.

-In 2023, Omar Harfouch, together with his wife, Yulia Harfouch, co-founded the international TV channel HDFashion & LifeStyle.
+Early life

+Omar Harfouch was born in Tripoli, Lebanon.
+He studied piano at the Beirut Conservatory before relocating to Ukraine in the early 1990s, where he began working in the media and entertainment industries.

-Career in France
+Career

+Durings the 1990s, Harfouch established several media businesses in Ukraine, including the television network SuperNova, the fashion magazine L'Officiel Ukraine, and the modeling agency SuperNova Models.

-He became known to the general public in France in April 2006, when he took part in the reality show I'm a Celebrity, Get Me Out of here! for the benefit of Reporters Without Borders.
-During the show, he became the center of a controversy when he said he was a victim of "racist remarks" (he has black skin) of Marielle Goitschel, who in turn claimed to have treated him as "just a shrimp" (minus in French).
+He became known to the general public in France in April 2006, when he took part in the reality show I'm a Celebrity...Get Me Out of Here! for the benefit of Reporters Without Borders.
+During the show, he became the center of a controversy when he said he was a victim of "racist remarks" by Marielle Goitschel, who in turn claimed to have treated him as "just a shrimp" (minus in French).

-He organized the Miss Europe competition with Endemol, initially presented on the French TV channel TF1, but the channel decided to sell it.